 “The idea behind Danube Revisited: The Inge Morath Truck Project is to take Inge’s work back to the area in which it was created, to make our own work, and to engage with women photographers we meet,” says Arthur, who won the award in 2007 for The Middle Distance, a project that looks at cultural differences between women who live on the border between Europe and Asia.

-“I met three other winners during a group exhibition at Photohof in Salzburg two years ago – Lurdes R Basoli, Zhe Chen and Emily Schiffer,” she continues.
+“I met three other winners during a group exhibition at Photohof in Salzburg two years ago – Lurdes R Basoli, Claire Martin and Emily Schiffer,” she continues.
 “We talked about doing a roadtrip together and discovered that Inge had made a trip along the Danube.

 “After much discussion we decided to embark on a trip of our own, with as many of the other winners as possible.
 We’re all roughly the same age and have a good energy, so it was a case of, ‘Let’s take this energy and do something with it’.
 The project is about engaging people and bringing them together.”